-You may find an increase in heartburn due to the stomach acids travelling back up your food pipe.
+You may find an increase in heartburn due to the stomach acids traveling back up your food pipe.
 Help alleviate these symptoms by eating smaller, more frequent meals that include a balanced diet rather than greasy, fried foods.

 Which pregnancy body changes are you experiencing?
 Vote in our pregnancy body changes poll and compare with other moms.

-Week 13 Video Gallery
+Week 13 Pregnancy Video

 Diary of a Daughter